Genivia/ugrep/README.md

                   values of WHEN can be `never', `always', or `auto', where `auto' marks up matches only when output on a terminal.

+           --cpp  Output file matches in C++.
+See also option --format.

+           --csv  Output  file  matches in CSV.
+Use options -H, -n, -k, and -b to specify additional field values.
+See also option --format.

            -D ACTION, --devices=ACTION
                   If an input file is a device, FIFO  or  socket,  use  ACTION  to process  it.
 By  default,  ACTION  is `skip', which means that devices are silently skipped.
 If ACTION is `read', devices read just as if they were ordinary files.

            -d ACTION, --directories=ACTION
                   If  an  input file is a directory, use ACTION to process it.
 By default, ACTION is `read', i.e., read  directories  just  as  if they  were  ordinary  files.
 If ACTION is `skip', silently skip directories.
 If ACTION is `recurse', read all files under  each directory,  recursively,  following  symbolic links only if they are on the command line.
 This is equivalent to the  -r  option.
                   If  ACTION  is  `dereference-recurse', read all files under each directory,  recursively,  following  symbolic  links.
 This  is equivalent to the -R option.

            -E, --extended-regexp
                   Interpret  patterns as extended regular expressions (EREs).
 This is the default.

            -e PATTERN, --regexp=PATTERN
                   Specify a PATTERN used during the search of the input: an  input line  is  selected  if it matches any of the specified patterns.
                   This option is most useful when multiple -e options are used  to specify  multiple  patterns,  when  a pattern begins with a dash (`-'), to specify a pattern after option -f or  after  the  FILE arguments.

            --exclude=GLOB
                   Skip files whose name matches GLOB (using wildcard matching).
 A glob can use *, ?, and [...] as wildcards,  and  \  to  quote  a wildcard  or backslash character literally.
 If GLOB contains /, full pathnames are matched.
 Otherwise  basenames  are  matched.
                   Note  that  --exclude patterns take priority over --include pat- terns.
 This option may be repeated.

            --exclude-dir=GLOB
                   Exclude directories  whose  name  matches  GLOB  from  recursive searches.
 If GLOB contains /, full pathnames are matched.
 Oth- erwise basenames are matched.
 Note that --exclude-dir  patterns take  priority  over --include-dir patterns.
 This option may be repeated.

            --exclude-from=FILE
                   Read the globs from FILE and skip files  and  directories  whose name matches one or more globs (as if specified by --exclude and --exclude-dir).
 Lines starting with a `#' and  empty  lines  in FILE ignored.
-When FILE is a a `-',  standard  input  is  read.
+When FILE is a `-', standard input is read.
 This option may be repeated.

            -F, --fixed-strings
                   Interpret pattern as a set of fixed strings, separated  by  new- lines,  any  of which is to be matched.
 This makes ugrep behave as fgrep.
 This option does not apply to -f FILE  patterns.
-To apply -F to patterns in FILE use -Fe `cat FILE`.
+To apply -F to patterns in FILE use -F -e `cat FILE`.

            -f FILE, --file=FILE
                   Read  one  or  more newline-separated patterns from FILE.
-Empty pattern  lines  in  the file are not processed.
+Empty pattern lines in FILE are not processed.
 Options -F, -w, and -x do  not  apply  to  FILE  patterns.
 If FILE does not exist, the GREP_PATH environment variable is used as the path to read FILE.
-If    that    fails,     looks     for     FILE     in /usr/local/share/ugrep/patterns.
+                  If  that  fails,  looks  for FILE in /usr/local/share/ugrep/pat- terns.
 When FILE is a `-', standard input is read.
 This option may be repeated.

+           --format=FORMAT
+                  Output file matches formatted with FORMAT.
+See man ugrep.

            --free-space
                   Spacing (blanks and tabs) in regular expressions are ignored.